Bobliuuu/HousePricePrediction/README.md

-# HousingPrediction
-Data Management Final Project
+# House Price Prediction Report
+An analysis and prediction of house prices in Ames, Iowa, using the Ames housing dataset.

 ## Files Description
-/data -> Data for the project <br>
+/data -> All data generated for the report and web application <br>
-/site -> Netlify hosted web application <br>
+/images -> Images cached for the web appplication <br>
-/notebook -> Notebook files used to generate graphs, tables, and models for report <br>
+/notebooks -> Google Colab notebook (.ipynb) files used to generate graphs, tables, and models for report <br>
+/models -> Packaged pickle files of any machine learning models used to predict house prices

-### Frameworks/Libraries
+### Web Application
 Streamlit <br>
 FastAPI <br>
 SQLite <br>